rdelphin/koritek/content/directors/yvens-charlot.md

 weight = 3

 +++
 Yvens charlot is an active duty personal in the armed forces of the United States; He is a CompTIA Security + Certify.
 Yvens Charlot has a deep experience in Network Administration and satellite communication.
-He is working toward his bachelor degree in computer.
+He is working toward his bachelor degree in computer science.